Vaccine skeptics dominate South Carolina pandemic preparation meeting as COVID-19 cases rise

 A 2021 budget proviso prohibited South Carolina school districts from using appropriated funds “to require that its students and/or employees wear a face mask at any of its education facilities.”

-Past recommendations from the South Carolina Department of Health and Environmental Control for masking among school children were criticized by other speakers who testified before the Tuesday panel.
+Past Department of Health and Environmental Control recommendations for masking among schoolchildren were criticized by other speakers who testified before the Tuesday panel.

 Contrary to medical experts’ widespread guidance, Dr. Denice Hilty told lawmakers “the body of evidence suggests that masks do not support a public health benefit in viral health transmission and protecting people from viruses.”
 Hilty is a chiropractor who said she has done most of her work in New York City.